 Besides her research activities, Jeltsje is a member of the programmatic collaboration between the Dutch Ministry of Foreign Affairs and IHE Delft and as such involved in the determining and monitoring the strategic of the programme (DGIS, 24 million euro).
-Moreover, she has been involved as Project Manager in a large-scale capacity development projects in the field of water and environmental management in amongst others Rwanda, Zimbabwe and South Africa.
+Moreover, she has been involved as project manager in a large-scale capacity development projects in the field of water and environmental management in amongst others Rwanda, Zimbabwe and South Africa, including coordinating the collaboration with WaterNet, a network of more than 70 universities and institutes in eastern and southern Africa that aim to strengthen educational and research capacity in the field of water management.
 In addition, she has been involved in a climate change adaptation advisory project on the islands of Sao Tome and Principe for which she facilitates the stakeholder consultation meetings.
-Moreover, Jeltsje supports the activities of, and coordinates the collaboration with, WaterNet, a network of more than 70 universities and institutes in eastern and southern Africa that aim to strengthen educational and research capacity in the field of water management.
+Moreover, Jeltsje supports the activities of,

 As lecturer Jeltsje has experience in delivering courses on various subjects including water governance, public participation, institutional analysis, legal pluralism and research methodology for qualitative social sciences.
 In 2011 she successfully obtained her University Teaching Qualification.
-Jeltsje actively supervised MSc student in their dissertation research on water governance related case studies in Ethiopia, Jordan, Kenya, Mozambique, Rwanda, South Africa, Sudan, Tanzania, Uganda, Vietnam and Zimbabwe.
+Jeltsje actively supervised MSc and PhD students in their thesis research on water governance related case studies in Ethiopia, Jordan, India, Kenya, Mozambique, Rwanda, South Africa, Sudan, Tanzania, Uganda, Vietnam and Zimbabwe.

-From 2011 to 2013 Jeltsje was appointed as the overall Programme Coordinator of the Master programme in Water Management and Governance and as such she has played a key role in the successful reaccreditation process of the programme.
+For several years Jeltsje is an active member of the Water Management and Governance Master Programme Committee and as such she has played twice a key role in the successful reaccreditation process of the programme.
 Currently she coordinates the flexible study profiles with the Master programme and coaches students to choose a study trajectory that suits their educational needs.

 Jeltsje has held the position of Project Officer in the Office of the Director of IHE Delft from 2005 to 2008 in which she has gained extensive experience in acquisition, management and monitoring & evaluation of research and capacity building projects.
 She was involved in the successful acquisition and contract negotiation of different multi-million euro projects for various clients (e.g. World Bank, UNDP, UNEP, EC, DGIS, Sida) in different parts of the world.